feldera/dist-design/multihost.md

   makes operations slower, which is not a good tradeoff, since we're running a lot more often than we're scaling.

-The best idea I have is to divide scaling into two phases:
+- Divide scaling into two phases:

   * Phase 1 runs while the pipeline continues executing.
 This phase reads all of the data in the existing workers, batch by batch, and passes an appropriate subset of it to the new worker.

     > The data that will remain with the existing worker still has to be discarded or filtered, same as before.

     This phase works on the largest batches first.
 These batches are the least likely to be merged, so they are a good target for redistribution.
 (It might make sense to disable starting new merges on large batches in phase 1, or to only process batches that are not currently being merged and then disable merging on them.
 It is even possible to make the merger produce multiple output batches based on hash.)

   * Phase 2 runs when we have decided that phase 1 has reached a kind of steady state, where new data coming in is yielding batches that need to be divided by hash as quickly as we can divide them.
 It seems likely that this is when all the largest batches have been divided.

     In phase 2, we halt the pipeline, divide the remaining batches by hash (only small batches should be left), suspend, and then resume with the new layout.

+- "Micro-workers": Fix the number of workers at a high number, such as 64 or 256 (8× or 32× the current default, respectively), and then scale by migrating whole workers.
+This is efficient for scaling.
+  For 64 workers assigned to 8 cores (plus 8 for background mergers), the operational changes are:

+  * Exchange scales up from 8×8 to 64×64, a 64× increase.
+Before the
+    result can be read, each worker waits for 8× as many messages to come in, and each worker must do a 64-way merge instead of an 8-way merge.

+  * Scheduling 64 threads over 8 cores is more challenging than scheduling 8 threads over 8 cores.
+Maybe it makes sense to do some kind of cooperative scheduling to keep the workers in lockstep, although exchange will keep them somewhat synced anyhow.

+    > How do we interpret and implement CPU pinning?

+  * We have a few options regarding background merger threads.
+We could maintain the 1:1 background:foreground ratio, in which case the mergers would compete with each other.
+That could be a positive effect if merger threads find themselves blocking on I/O.
+    Or we could use only a single background thread for multiple foreground threads, a 1:8 ratio in this case.
+This would prevent competing on CPU although they might waste time blocking on I/O more often.

+    Batches being merged would be one-eighth the size.
+Our mergers *should* adapt to this OK because of the approach they use now.

 [^1]: For cold scaling, there is no in-memory data.